 It’s important to keep in mind that while the 100-year flood is a statistical expectation, floods can happen more or less frequently.
 They can also be more severe than anticipated, with water going much higher than expected.

 NFIP flood maps identify 100-year floodplains throughout the US and groups them in flood zones based on their risk.
 In addition to floodplain boundaries, flood maps show any base flood elevation or flood depths for the area.
 The following flood zones are in a 100-year floodplain:

-Because these zones are on a 100-year floodplain, they are labeled as Special Flood Hazard Areas.
+Because these zones are on a 100-year floodplain, they are labeled as Special Flood Hazard Areas (SPHA).
 This makes flood insurance mandatory for anyone with a federally backed mortgage.

 Not every flood zone has a 100-year floodplain.
 For example, areas with minimal-to-moderate risk for flood, like Zone C and Zone X, are above the 500-year flood level, meaning their chance of seeing a base flood is 0.20 percent per year.
 Another example is Zone D that has an undetermined flood risk and may or may not meet the 100-year flood designation.

 You can search for your property’s flood zone at the Federal Emergency Management Agency’s Flood Map Service Center .